Grand Canyon Train Tour

 Tips are accepted and appreciated for a job well done.
 We suggest a 10% tip minimum, which is industry standard.

 What items should we bring?

 Bring your camera to capture and preserve beautiful memories.
-A government-issued photo ID is required for all flight tours.
+A government-issued photo ID is required for all train tours.
 Other helpful things to bring are beverages with a screw-on cap, sunscreen, sunglasses and cash or credit cards if you’re planning to purchase anything such as souvenirs!
 The cafe car on the Grand Canyon train only accepts cash payment.

 What should we wear?

 There are big changes in weather when going to the Grand Canyon from Las Vegas.
 Dressing in layers is suggested year round as summer monsoon storms are common.
 For the winter months, dress in warm clothing.
 Remember to wear sunblock and hats for protection.

 We offer free cancellation up to 24 hours from the start of the tour.
 Cancellations received less than 24 hours from the start of the tour will not be refunded.
 To be considered for a refund, please email email@example.com